-- Is your device set to “All Objects”?
-If so, there is likely something within the Motion Zone triggering the motion.
+- Is your device is not set up for People Only Mode, there is likely something within the Motion Zone triggering the motion.
 This could be a car, moving bush, sunlight coming into the video, or shadows moving.

 My Ring device is facing a window.
 Does that affect the motion detection?